- Ear infections

 - It is important to remember that the doctor recommending undergoing ear tube surgery makes “a living” out of the procedure and a tendency towards surgery due to his professional training, thus the medical advice received in this case may be with clear preference toward surgery, even though it’s not necessarily the most effective treatment.
 We recommend surgeons to recommend the use of eardoc for at least two weeks prior surgery

 Stop Your Child’s Ear Infections Naturally

 Eardoc provides a natural solution for middle ear infection treatment.
 The device reduces fluid accumulation and relieves ear pain by transmitting small vibrations that open the Eustachian tubes and restore their normal function.
 Eardoc is a simple, fast and effective alternative to ear tube surgery and is free of side effects and potential risks.
 Simply place the device behind the ear while sitting down, and let the device vibrate for 1-2 minutes any time you have a feeling of fullness in your ear or experience ear pain.
-Eardoc device has been successfuly tested for effectiveness and ease of comfort in clinical trials and is FDA-approved.
+Eardoc device has been successfully tested for effectiveness and ease of comfort in clinical trials and is FDA-approved.

 Eardoc – Stop Ear Pain Naturally